AugustinMortier/a-profiles/docs/api/detection.md

 ## Clouds

-This method allows for the detection of clouds in single profiles.
+This method allows for the detection of clouds in attenuated backscatter profiles.

 ::: aprofiles.detection.clouds